codetap-org/web-games/README.md

 28. **Emoji Catcher Game**: Catch falling emojis with a basket or container while avoiding bombs and other obstacles in this emoji-catching game. 🎯😄
 29. **Whack-a-Mole Game**: Test your reaction speed by hitting randomly appearing moles with a mallet before they disappear in this classic arcade game. 🕹️
 30. **Simon Says Game**: Follow the color sequence and repeat it correctly to advance through levels.
 Test your memory and speed in this classic memory game! 🎮💡
+31. **Bobble Bubble Game**: Challenge your memory and reflexes in this fun and fast-paced color pattern game! 🎮✨ Repeat the color sequence accurately to move through levels and boost your score.
+Perfect for players who love classic memory challenges with a twist! 🧠💥